Driving in France

 There are however many minor differences to bear in mind when driving in another country.
 These include such things as a difference in driving habits, rules and regulations and of course laws.

-Although this can be quite daunting and also feel quite unusual at first, it won’t take long for you to feel like you’ve been driving on the right for ever.
+Although this can be quite daunting at first, it won’t take long for you to feel like you’ve been driving on the right for ever.

 Some of the information we’ll cover on our various pages and blogs will include details on the various French Laws and driving regulations.
 We’ll also give you some insight into the different types of French roads and road signs you may come across during your travels along with the different toll roads and speed limits.

 Set within French driving regulations and laws are a whole host of different types of documentation and equipment that you’ll need to take with you when drive in France.
-Luckily for you we’ll provide you with a handy checklist of things you’ll need to make sure you have with you on your travels.
+Luckily for you we provide you with a handy checklist of things you’ll need to make sure you have with you on your travels.

 French Driving Laws and Regulations

-Unfortunately for those breaking the law deliberately or accidentally, French traffic fines can be somewhat heftier than the UK equivalent meaning that for something simple you could end up paying out a fair amount of your holiday spending money.
+Unfortunately for those breaking the law deliberately or accidentally, French traffic fines can be somewhat heftier than the UK.
+This means that for something simple you could end up paying a fair amount of your holiday spending money.